Ada-C11/hotel/design-activity.md

 -Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 Implementation B is more loosely coupled.

+Hotel Activity
+My block class modifies the room_rate attribute of the room class.
+Thinking about my class data and methods further, I have realized that having a Room class is not necessary.
+Only method my Room class has is to list itself.
+In addition having a room class instance in my HotelManager class makes the methods more complicated.
+By removing the Room class, I can simplify my HotelManager class methods.
+I would also need to move some block and reservation methods to its respective classes so a class consists of both behavior and state.